Anthony-Bible/password-exchange/ReadMe.md

  Once installed to your organization, you can use the `/encrypt` command which will send the text to the bot and the bot will send a link to access the unencrypted text.

- **NOTE:** Slackbot relies on the website since the encryption and database service are deployed with it.
+ **NOTE:** Slackbot relies on the database and encryption services and deployments.
+You can remove the website deployment/service from the yaml if you only intend to deploy the slackbot.
 ---

 ### Features